michael105/slterm/README.md

 Fetched from the suckless git repo (suckless.org) on 2020/01/01.

-Please see for the authors of the patches [PATCHES](PATCHES.md)
+Please see for more information on the authors of the patches [PATCHES](PATCHES.md) (Tonton Couillon, dcat,  Jochen Sprickerhof, M Farkas-Dyck, Ivan Tham, Ori Bernstein, Matthias Schoth, Laslo Hunhold, Paride Legovini, Lorenzo Bracco, Kamil Kleban, Avi Halachmi, Jacob Prosser, Augusto Born de Oliveira, Kai Hendry, Laslo Hunhold, Matthew Parnell, Doug Whiteley, Aleksandrs Stier, Devin J. Pohly, Sai Praneeth Reddy)

-(My apologies for not pushing the work back to suckless, but the heavy changes and the not so simple additions let me seem this neither easy nor following the suckless philosophy;
+My apologies for not pushing the work back to suckless, but the heavy changes and the not so simple additions let me seem this neither easy nor following the suckless philosophy;
-and it wouldn't be possible to submit "patches" anymore)
+and it wouldn't be possible to submit "patches" anymore.